splunk/splunk-connect-for-syslog/docs/configuration.md

 ```

 The columns in this file are `key`, `metadata`, and `value`.
 To make a change via the override file, consult the `example` file (or
-the source documentation) for the proper key when overrdiing an existing source and modify and/or add rows in the table, specifying one or
+the source documentation) for the proper key when overriding an existing source and modify and/or add rows in the table, specifying one or
 more of the following `metadata/value` pairs for a given `key`:

    * `key` which refers to the vendor and product name of the data source, using the `vendor_product` convention.
 For overrides, these keys